chickenboot/chickenboot.github.com/_posts/2013-05-24-zurb-foundation-with-nanoc-part-4.md

 end
 {% endhighlight %}

-This is just a simple replacement of the `:erb` filter with the `:haml` filter: I know I'm currently not using `:erb` outside of the javascript directory which has its own compilation rules.
+This is just a simple replacement of the `:erb` filter with the `:haml` filter: I know I'm currently not using `:erb` outside of the javascript directory, which has its own compilation rules.

-I've then changed the index page:
+I've then changed the index page to remove the default copy, and replaced it with a simple header:

 {% highlight bash %}
 vintageinvite$ mv content/index.html content/index.haml